MicrosoftDocs/Viva/Viva/solutions/complex-organization-and-insights.md

 Obtain the storage account information by performing the following steps:

 1. Launch the [Azure portal](https://ms.portal.azure.com/#home) for the subscription that you will use.
-1. Search for storage accounts in the search bar.
+1. Search for the storage accounts in the search bar.
 The **Storage accounts** option is listed under the **Services** pane.
-1. Click **Storage accounts** and filter for the storage account created during the setup.
+1. Click **Storage accounts** and filter for the storage account (created during deployment of arm template for data factory creation for MultiTenant).
 1. Check the check box of the storage account and click **+ Container**.
 1. Click **...** and select the **Container properties**.
 1. Make a note of the value in the **URL** text box.
 This is the **StorageContainerURL** that will be used during the PowerBi parameter prompt.